Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

-- Understanding why Christmas is a special celebration for Christians.
+- Understanding why ‘Good Friday’ is good for Christians.

 Design and Technology

 The children are taught design and technology through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular project or theme.
-This term the children will develop their knowledge, skills and understanding of cooking by;
+This term the children will develop their knowledge, skills and understanding of ‘Seasonal food’ by;

 Through the week technology is used as an exciting learning tool within many subjects.
 Computing skills are taught weekly so that the children have a broad range of experiences using a variety of devices.
 The children learn to become digitally literate within a safe environment in order to apply their knowledge, skills and understanding both within and out of school.